Lord’s Library editors offer a John 5:4 meaning with commentary on why the verse is missing from new Bible versions, for your edification.

 John 5:4 Missing Meaning

 But the Byzantine tradition—the same manuscript stream that gave us the Textus Receptus and the King James Bible—includes the verse in the overwhelming majority of copies.
-It was read, believed, and preached by the early Church for centuries.
+It was read and preached by the early Church for centuries.
 And the belief in angelic intervention at the pool of Bethesda was real enough that Jesus did not rebuke it.
 He simply asked the man if he wanted to be made whole.
-So the modern claim that this verse represents an “unverified tradition” not worthy of Scripture is seen by many as heretical.
+So, the modern claim that this verse represents an “unverified tradition” that is not worthy of Scripture is seen by many as heretical.

 Removing John 5:4 does more than create narrative confusion.
-It scrubs the supernatural.
-It de-emphasizes angelic activity.
-It erases a moment where God showed mercy and power even before the public ministry of Christ began.
-And once again, we must ask: Why is it always these kinds of verses?
-Why are the verses that declare God’s power, judgment, or miracles the ones that get axed?
-It’s never the genealogies that get removed.
-It’s always the hard truths and the high wonders.
-There is a satanic logic to this: dull the Bible, strip the supernatural, sow confusion, and cause the average reader to drift from faith to skepticism.
-That is exactly what modern versions have accomplished.
+It scrubs the supernatural and thus de-emphasizes angelic activity.
+It also erases a moment where God showed mercy and power even before the public ministry of Christ began.
 Ask a Christian today why the crippled man was waiting by the pool, and they’ll likely be confused—because their Bible has omitted the answer.
 And who benefits from that?
 Certainly not the Church.